Yasaka Shrine 八坂神社

 Some of the huge floats used during the Gion Matsuri are stored on the shrine grounds.

 Yasaka Jinja Access - Getting To Yasaka Shrine

 Yasaka Jinja is a 5-10-minute walk from Shijo Keihan Station.
 From Kyoto Station, take the #206 or #207 bus to the Gion bus stop.

 625 Kitagawa, Gionmachi, Higashiyama, Kyoto.

 Tel: 075 561 6155

-A visit to Yasaka Jinja can be combined with seeing nearby Maruyama Park, Chionin, Kodaiji Temple, Gion, and Kiyomizudera.
-The Okazaki museum district and Heian Shrine with its huge vermillion torii gate are to the north.
+A visit to Yasaka Jinja can be combined with seeing nearby Maruyama Park, Chionin Temple, Kodaiji Temple, the Gion district, and Kiyomizudera Temple.
+The Okazaki museum district and Heian Shrine with its huge vermilion torii gate are to the north.

 Gion is one of the most popular places in Kyoto to stay on any vacation to the ancient capital of Japan.
 Some of the accommodation options on offer in Gion are traditional Japanese guest houses, ryokan or minshuku, a few of them converted machiya (Edo Period wooden merchant houses).
 They offer a traditional Japanese stay, that is sleeping in futon mattresses on tatami (woven straw) floors and sharing a hot tub.
 (Note: Guests remove their shoes before entering).

 Recently to cater to modern, Western tastes many of the guest houses have become holiday homes or apartments: Japanese in spirit, decor and interior furnishings but Western in usage with beds, Wifi and attached showers.